 Likely effect

-Option 1 Densification Option 2 Edge of Cambridge Option 3 New settlements Option 4 Dispersal: villages Option 5 Transport corridors
+Option 1 Densification Option 2 Edge of Cambridge Outside Green Belt Option 3 Edge of Cambridge - Green Belt Option 4 Dispersal - new settlements Option 5 Dispersal - villages Option 6 Public transport corridors

--? -? -? -? -?
+-?
+0 -? -? -? -?

-- 3.64 Cambridge contains a small number of Minerals Safeguarding Areas, outside of the city centre.
+- 3.72 Cambridge contains a small number of Minerals Safeguarding Areas, outside of the city centre.
 It's therefore possible that particular developments coming forward under Option 1 could take place within these Minerals Safeguarding Areas.
 No Minerals Consultation Areas are located within Cambridge.
-Therefore, Option 1 is expected to have a minor negative, but uncertain, effect. - 3.65 There are a small number of Minerals Safeguarding Areas and Minerals Consultation Areas around Cambridge.
-It is therefore possible that particular development locations coming forward through Option 2 could take place within these Minerals Safeguarding Areas and Minerals Consultation Areas.
-Option 2 is therefore expected to have a minor negative but uncertain effect. - 3.66 A small number of Minerals Safeguarding Areas and Minerals Consultation Areas are located outside of Cambridge.
+Therefore, Option 1 is expected to have a minor negative, but uncertain, effect. - 3.73 The Cambridge Airport site is not within a Minerals Safeguarding Area.
+Therefore, Option 2 is expected to have a negligible effect on this objective. - 3.74 There are a small number of Minerals Safeguarding Areas and Minerals Consultation Areas around Cambridge.
+It is therefore possible that particular development locations coming forward through Option 3 could take place within these Minerals Safeguarding Areas and Minerals Consultation Areas.
+Option 3 is therefore expected to have a minor negative but uncertain effect. - 3.75 A small number of Minerals Safeguarding Areas and Minerals Consultation Areas are located outside of Cambridge.
 Due to the large proportion of the plan area that is not designated as a Minerals Safeguarding Area or Minerals Consultation Area, it is possible that a new settlement could avoid any effects on these, although this depends on the location of any particular developments that come forward.
-Therefore, a minor negative but uncertain effect is expected for this objective. - 3.67 Option 4 proposes an increase in development at villages across Greater Cambridge.
+Therefore, a minor negative but uncertain effect is expected for this objective. - 3.76 Option 5 proposes an increase in development at villages across Greater Cambridge.
 There are also some Minerals Safeguarding Areas and Minerals Consultation Areas located across the area, which could be affected by development under this option, although this depends on the location of any particular developments that come forward.
-Option 4 is expected to have a minor negative but uncertain effect. - 3.68 Option 5 proposes development along or around key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
+Option 5 is expected to have a minor negative but uncertain effect. - 3.77 Option 6 proposes development along or around key public transport corridors and hubs through the expansion or intensification of existing settlements, or through more new settlements.
 There are a small number of Minerals Safeguarding Areas and Minerals Consultation Areas located along existing and proposed key transport corridors), which could be affected by development under this option, although this depends on the location of any particular developments that come forward; a minor negative but uncertain effect is likely.